zeelsheladiya/OurDB-Database/CODE_OF_CONDUCT.md

 - Be patient
 - Accept constructive feedback

-If you have any questions, feel free to open an issue or reach out at [twitter](https://twitter.com/hilmanski)
+If you need any help regarding this project feel free to contact us on our [LinkedIn](https://in.linkedin.com/in/zeel-sheladiya-772513176), [GitHub](https://github.com/zeelsheladiya) or [YouTube](https://www.youtube.com/watch?v=2e2Mfs0TdUI) account.